 There's a piece on the Neo-Futurists in American Theatre this month.
 For over twenty years they have presented a show which is maddening in its simplicity.
 Returning from an aborted attempt to live in Los Angeles in 1991, my best friend and I spent one night in Chicago, caught their Too Much Light Makes the Baby Go Blind (TML) and my life was changed forever.

 That is not hyperbole.
 I knew little of experimental theater, next to nothing actually.
-The N-Fs inspired me to learn more.
+The Neos inspired me to learn more.
 But first they inspired my friend and I to rip off their act.

 This was in the early 90s.
-Few, if any, knew of them in Cleveland.
+Few, if any, knew of the Neo-Futurists in Cleveland.
 We protested we were creating a new form of theater for Cleveland audiences - and it wasn't as though we were calling ourselves "neo" anything, or that we were stealing the title of their show.
 No name tags, headphones, dark room timer, no pizza.
 We made up our own gimmicks as set-dressing for short, original plays we wrote ourselves in our own style.

 However, the structure for TML was and is so basic, that trying to retro fit an original-appearing framework to it is much like the Windows operating system.
 As much as it wants to be MacOS, it is still just a clunky program running on top of MS-DOS.

-Having said that, two years (more or less) producing short plays for Not-Too Much Light productions with names like You Have the Right to Remain SIlent! and Mind Your Own Business did teach me the art of writing short plays that abandoned the idea of character or setting, and cut directly to the point of whatever it was I wanted to say.
+Having said that, two years (more or less) producing short plays for Not-Too Much Light productions with names like You Have the Right to Remain Silent! and Mind Your Own Business did teach me the art of writing short plays that abandoned the idea of character or setting, and cut directly to the point of whatever it was I wanted to say.
 As the original Futurists said, why spend two hours trying to make your point when two minutes will accomplish the job just as effectively?

 Believe me, I have been conditioned to feel that kind of contempt any time the word "sequel" is used in any circumstance.
 And you know, I am not sure that is an entirely bad thing.